-Our proposed model has several important characteristics which we will develop in turn.
+Our proposed model has several important characteristics that we develop in turn.
 First, it explicitly models sales of tickets in each price tier.
 Second, it differentiates between the advance selling market and the spot market.
-Finally, we capture the effects of face value and week-to-week variations in price and measure their impact on the advance market as well as the spot market.
+Finally, we capture the effects of face value and week-toweek variations in price and measure their impact on the advance market as well as the spot market.